What Should Be Included in Your SnapCharT® Diagram?

 Advanced SnapCharT® Knowledge

-Beginners often ask questions about what information should be included in their SnapCharT®?
-This really is NOT a basic question.
-It took us years to figure out the answer by performing and reviewing thousands of SnapCharT®s.
+Beginners often ask questions about what information should be included in their SnapCharT® Diagrams.
+This is NOT a basic question.
+It took us years to figure out the answer by performing and reviewing thousands of SnapCharT® Diagrams.
 So read on to learn from our experience.

 Four Levels of Detail

-The answer to how much detail do you need in a SnapCharT® depends on what you are using your SnapCharT® for.
-In general, there are four basic uses of a SnapCharT® that are based on where in the TapRooT® Process (shown below) that you are working.
+The answer to how much detail you need in a SnapCharT® Diagram depends on what you are using your SnapCharT® Diagram for.
+In general, there are four basic uses of a SnapCharT® Diagram that are based on where in the TapRooT® Process (simple investigation process shown below) you are working.

 Just Enough to Decide to Continue (or Not)

-2.2 on the graphic above is the point that you decide – using your first SnapCharT® – if you need to continue with your investigation or if you would be wasting your time if you continued.
+2.2 on the graphic above is the point that you decide – using the information in your SnapCharT® Diagram – if you need to continue with your investigation or if you would be wasting your time to continue.

 - The basics of what happened.